 The fact of the matter is, dental implants aren’t designed to fix tooth alignment.
 Dental implants miami serve the purpose of replacing your natural teeth when you have lost them, or replacing the teeth in place that need to be replaced due to severe decay.
 Though implants are a great option for people who people who are living with dentures or gaps in their smile, braces were designed and are appropriate for the treatment of crooked teeth and overcrowding.

 With that said, some teeth that have been badly damaged, or are extremely crooked and badly positioned may be good candidates for replacement with dental implants—it all depends on the individual situation.
 You will need to discuss your options with an experienced dentist before making a decision.

 New Implant Techniques

 Dental implants used to be a lengthy and sometimes difficult process, but new techniques and advances in technology have changed the entire process of placing a dental implant.
 Today, people who require anywhere between one tooth replaced and a full mouth of teeth replaced can come in for an appointment in the morning and leave in the afternoon with a full set of dental implants placed.
-For those that require new teeth in the top and bottom arch, a procedure similar to the All-on-4®, can also be done in just one surgical appointment with IV Sedation.
+For those that require new teeth in the top and bottom arch, a procedure similar to the same day dental implants miami fl, can also be done in just one surgical appointment with IV Sedation.